jeffijoe/awilix/README.md

 ### `container.cache`

-An object used internally for caching resolutions.
-It's a `Map<string, CacheEntry>`.
+A `Map<string, CacheEntry>` used internally for caching resolutions.
 Not meant for public use but if you find it useful, go ahead but tread carefully.

-Each scope has it's own cache, and checks the cache of it's parents.
+Each scope has it's own cache, and checks the cache of it's ancestors.

 ### `container.options`